miksa234/dmenu-wl/README.md

+# fork

+this is a fork of dmenu-wl

 # dmenu-wl - dynamic menu

 dmenu-wl is an efficient dynamic menu for wayland (wlroots).

 ## TODO

 Missing dmenu (for X) features:

 - Echo (non-interactive use)
 - Handling pagination
 - Vertical layout